 Free Training Session on SGO Assessment Skills

-Shefali Shah of Kingsley Knight Legal Training is running a session called Securing Better Special Guardianship Orders in Court at Community Care Live on 25 April 2017 at 2.00pm
+Shefali Shah of Kingsley Knight Legal Training is running a session called Securing Better Special Guardianship Orders in Court on 13 November 2017 at 10am.

 This training session will provide insights on how to deal with the challenges faced by social care professionals associated with the granting of an SGO.
 The event is free* to attend for registered social workers and local authority staff.

-We do hope to see you at Community Care Live.
+We do hope to see you there.
 If not, feel free to get in touch as we have training courses on SGO and other related legal topics.

 We are specialist in providing legal and social care training so do please contact us (firstname.lastname@example.org or 01908 969 039) for a no obligation discussion of any specific training needs you may have.